 It gives you time to think about it and resolve it calmly.
 You’ll avoid saying things you’ll regret later, and it allows you to stand up for yourself in a relaxed and dignified way.

 Holding On to Toxic People

-Do you have toxic people in your life you just can’t seem to let go of?
+Do you have toxic people you just can’t let go of?
 Whether it is a friend, partner, family member, or colleague at the office.

 We all have toxic people all around us.
-They’re hard to avoid as there are so many in this world.
+They’re hard to avoid, as so many are in this world.
 How do we recognize a toxic person?